brooth/far.vim/README.md

 # far.vim - Find And Replace Vim plugin

 ## Disclaimer
 This plugin is completly community driven.
-The author has betrayed the pure VI expirience and fell down a slippery slope of using VSCode with a vim plugin. **Please do not raise issues without an PR**.
+The author has betrayed the pure VI expirience and fell down a slippery slope of using VSCode with a vim plugin. **Please do not raise issues without an PR**, they will be ignored anyway.

 ## Intro
 Far.vim makes it easier to find and replace text through multiple files.